5 Summer Things We Did As Kids That Are Now Illegal

 3.)
 Fireworks and sparklers

 Personal use of these festive July 4th explosives are banned in many Puget Sound-area cities, including Seattle, Bellevue, Kirkland, Shoreline, Tacoma and Redmond.
 Though it is unlikely to be enforced, someone spotted running around with a sparkler in a Seattle park could (in theory) incur a $5,000 fine and a year in jail.
+Fireworks are also plenty dangerous - sparklers reach 1200 degrees and are the most common cause of injury on the 4th.
+Keep it legal by going to one of the many 4th of July celebrations happening around the Puget Sound area.

 4.)
 Ice-cream trucks